New York Knicks Rumors: The Knicks Must Avoid Bringing LeBron James To NYC In 2018 [Opinion]

 The Knicks are a mess when it comes to contracts

-LeBron, if he decides to opt-out in 2018 will cost a team over $35 million per year.
+LeBron, if he decides to opt-out in 2018, will cost a team over $35 million per year.
 The Knicks will be fools to pay a single player that much money with their current payroll being held hostage by players who offer little production.
 The Knicks must figure out what to do with Joakim Noah ($17 million) and Courtney Lee ($12.2 million).
-While those contracts may not stop the Knicks from signing LeBron they must think of other players.
-LeBron, while still one of the best in the NBA cannot win a ring with just he and Porzingis.
+While those contracts may not stop the Knicks from signing LeBron, they must think of other players.
+LeBron, while still one of the best in the NBA, cannot win a ring with just he and Porzingis.

 The Knicks will need to surround Porzingis and LeBron with players willing to play their role and that’s not what the Knicks currently have on their roster.
 To be the best, you must pay the best and James Dolan may refuse to.
 While the sound of LeBron’s name being yelled from the PA speaker as the home team is introduced sounds great, it must not be done.

-LeBron has managed to escape serious injury throughout his career but he’s 33-years old and in his 14th season.
+LeBron has managed to escape serious injury throughout his career, but he’s 33-years old and in his 14th season.
 LeBron has played on rebuilding teams, won championships with future Hall of Fame players and yet, he’s supposed to come to NYC just because he loves Madison Square Garden?
 I admit, the bright lights are a lure, however, if the Knicks have any plans of building a solid core, LeBron must not wear the Knicks uniform.

 LeBron may improve the game of Porzingis, but what happens if the Knicks don’t win?
 Is Scott Perry really willing to pay a player $35 million to leave after one season and start the rebuild over again?
 I say that because LeBron is a business person and understands how to manipulate a contract.
 He can sign a two-year deal with the Knicks but have an opt-out clause for the second year, leaving the Knicks holding an empty bag at the end.

 The marriage sounds good, however, the breakup will cause a ripple effect the team might not be able to repair for a few seasons.
 Right now, the fans are hungry for success and feel as if LeBron is their meal ticket.
 No, Porzingis is the key.
-He’s young, willing to listen and he’s good for the salary cap.
+He’s young, willing to listen, and he’s good for the salary cap.
 LeBron is the exact opposite.
 He’s Carmelo Anthony with a championship ring.
 Stay away Knicks, stay away.
 Don’t believe me, ask Pat Riley and Dan Gilbert.

 [Featured Image by Elsa/Getty Images]